 - Tenderness or sensitivity surrounding the toenail

-Diagnosis of Toenail Fungus
+Diagnosis of Toenail Fungus and Onychomycosis

 Many cases of toenail fungus don’t need much more than a clinical examination to diagnose it.
 Sometimes it is unclear whether the appearance of a toenail is due to a fungal infection.
 The changes to the toenail may be a reaction to trauma.
 In these cases, it requires further testing.